 During the study, participants had painful levels of heat applied to their arms and were asked to complete either a normal or hard memory task.

-The research showed that participants felt lesser levels of pain when distracted by hard memory tasks.
+The research showed that participants felt lower levels of pain when distracted by hard memory tasks.

 They repeated the study, but this time, they gave participants a drug to block opioids naturally produced by the brain.

-The pain relief effects dropped slightly and thus showed how the brain paired with distraction can really alter the experience of pain.
+The pain relief effects dropped slightly, and thus showed how the brain, paired with distraction, can alter the experience of pain.

 This study is just a brief example of how effectively distracting yourself from pain can be, and there are several ways you can do it.